rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/5-friday.md

 **Three Months Later…**

 Ash smiled as she stretched in bed.
 She’d had some very enjoyable dreams.
 Still pleasantly groggy, she reached for her phone.
 She wasn’t surprised to see a text from Tony.
 They’d been talking every day since his visit.
-He was a few time zones ahead of her so she often had messages waiting from him when she woke up.
+He was a few time zones ahead of her, so she often had messages waiting from him when she woke up.

 At first, it had been mostly sexual.
 She had an impressive collection of his dick pics, which she’d been surprised to find she didn’t hate when they weren’t unsolicited.
 She’d sent him some sexy pics as well, which he was always appreciative of.
 And then it wasn’t long until they were masturbating together on video calls.